ezntek/ezntek.github.io/content/posts/The GIIS hackathon X (a review) (part 1) (20240726T1322).md

 ### The Theme

 Life on all elements.
-More on this later.
+More on my brainstorming later.

 ### The Rubric